Combodo/iTop/readme.txt

 2.4.
 Upgrading from 2.0.x
      --------------------
-The version 2.0.3 if fully compatible with 2.0.0, 2.0.1 and 2.0.2.
-Due to few database changes, you must run the setup when upgrading (whatever the original version).
+The version 2.1.0 if fully compatible with 2.0.0, 2.0.1, 2.0.2 and 2.0.3.
+Due to few database changes, and new modules that have to be installed, you must run the setup when upgrading (whatever the original version).

 If the location of mysql binaries is in the "path", the setup proposes to perform a full backup of iTop (database + configuration file) using mysqldump.